 - 1 cup heavy cream chilled

-Can horseradish sauce be made ahead of time?
+Can you make horseradish sauce ahead of time?

 Because it’s made with whipped cream, I wouldn’t recommend making creamy horseradish sauce for prime rib the day before.
-I usually make it about 2-3 hours ahead of time and refrigerate until ready.
+I usually make it about 2-3 hours ahead of time and store it in an airtight container in the refrigerator until ready to serve.

-In fact, it tastes better if the flavors have a chance to meld.
+I think it tastes better if the flavors have a chance to meld.
 Mix all the ingredients together except the whipped cream, and refrigerate.
-Then whip the cream and finish the recipe just before serving.
+Just before serving, whip the cream and finish the recipe.

 Is horseradish sauce low-carb?